Case Overview

 However, Novo Nordisk (the company that makes Ozempic) promotes weight loss as a benefit in its advertising campaigns.
 The huge demand created by extensive marketing led to widespread off-label use of Ozempic for weight loss.

-But despite its popularity, Ozempic may cause many side effects, such as cyclical vomiting, nausea, gastroenteritis, gastroparesis and intestinal (bowel) obstruction.
-Many potential side effects are not disclosed on the Ozempic approval and warning label.
+But despite its popularity, Ozempic causes many side effects, which can include cyclical vomiting, nausea, gastroenteritis, gastroparesis, ileus and intestinal (bowel) obstruction.
+Many side effects are not disclosed on the Ozempic approval and warning label.

 Can Ozempic cause bowel obstruction?

 Yes, Ozempic can cause bowel obstruction.
 In 2022, a study found Ozempic use increased the risk of intestinal obstruction.
-In 2023, following numerous consumer reports, the FDA updated the Ozempic label to include information about potentially fatal intestinal blockages.
+In 2023, following numerous consumer reports, the FDA updated the Ozempic label to include a warning about ileus.

 How does Ozempic cause bowel obstructions?